 In November 2015, the FASB issued ASU 2015-17, Income Taxes (Subtopic 740-10) which provides guidance for balance sheet classification of deferred taxes.
 This ASU requires that deferred tax assets and liabilities be classified as non-current on the balance sheet.
 The current requirement that deferred tax liabilities and assets of a tax-paying component of an entity be offset and presented as a single amount is not affected by the amendments in this ASU.
 ASU 2015-17 is effective for financial statements issued for annual periods beginning after December 15, 2016, and interim periods within those annual periods with earlier application permitted as of the beginning of an interim or annual reporting period.
-The amendments in this Update may be applied either prospectively to all deferred tax liabilities and assets or retrospectively to all periods presented.
-We have not yet selected a transition method and continue to evaluate the impact that this guidance will have on our consolidated financial statements.
+The amendments in this update may be applied either prospectively to all deferred tax liabilities and assets or retrospectively to all periods presented.
+We adopted this guidance on a prospective basis effective January 31, 2016 and accordingly, classified all deferred taxes as non-current on our balance sheet as of January 31, 2016.
+Under the prospective method, the prior period balance sheet was not retrospectively adjusted.